-Funnily, as I type this I've just discovered I've never posted The Garden Suite on the first floor as it is fully realized.
-This was the level most substantially reconfigured and transformed into the perfect space for hosting family and friends with its well-proportioned indoor/outdoor Entertainment Space.
-Here's our link to Kijiji as - if you know someone seeking temporary accommodations - it's available for rent for three months starting April 2019 --> A 2 Bd+Den Charming Vintage Garden Suite in The Black House.
+And this is The Garden Suite on the first floor, which was the level most substantially reconfigured and transformed into the perfect space for hosting family and friends with its well-proportioned indoor/outdoor Entertainment Space.

-And if you love landscape design here's how we came to have a Black Garden By Dan Does Design.
+And if you love landscape design like we do, here's how we came to have a Black Garden By Dan Does Design.